Entry to Kindergarten & Pre-Prep

-Hampton Pre-Prep warmly welcomes girls and boys aged 3 – 7 years.
+Hampton Pre-Prep warmly welcomes girls and boys aged 3 to 7 years.
 It includes Kindergarten, Reception, Year 1 and Year 2, all of which are one-form entry.

 Girls are well prepared for 7+ assessments to a variety of schools, including the junior departments of The Lady Eleanor Holles School, Surbiton High School, St Catherine’s School, Claremont Fan Court School and Radnor House.